 Each new year is a new beginning for all of us.
 For businesses, it means resetting their goals and vision, and renewing their energy and enthusiasm towards making the new year their best year yet.
 Along with the refreshed outlook, many companies may rebrand their own businesses and redecorate their work spaces, and this includes giving them a fresh coat of paint.
-They may seek the advice of commercial painters in Dublin regarding the best new paint color for their office spaces.
+They may seek the advice of commercial painters in Dublin, CA regarding the best new paint color for their office spaces.

 It may sound preposterous that the color of your office can affect your professional behavior and relations with your colleagues.
 But it’s true – the color that you’re surrounded with will greatly influence your mood.
 Companies know all too well that a worker’s mood can considerably affect the direction of their businesses.

 Although businesses can choose colors which they deem as appropriate, the following is a general guide about the best and the worst colors to choose for the office:

 The best colors: